Reactions to the 2010 Gaza flotilla raid: Support

 In Los Angeles about 1000 demonstrators were protesting in front of the Turkish Consulate on 1 June in support of Israel.
 A Jewish high school student was seen walking through a crowd of anti-Israeli protesters alone, carrying a large Israeli flag.
 Police officers feared for his safety, and escorted him to protect him from potential attacks.
 On 6 June, demonstrators rallied to show solidarity with Israel at the Israeli consulate in Los Angeles.
 Notable attendees included Governor Arnold Schwarzenegger, Republican gubernatorial candidate Steve Poizner, actor Jon Voight, Republican Senate contender Chuck DeVore, Representative Brad Sherman and Rabbi Marvin Hier of the Simon Wiesenthal Center, Los Angeles City Controller Wendy Greuel, City Council members Paul Koretz and Janice Hahn, Judea Pearl, and David Pine of Americans for Peace Now.
 Several Christian groups were also represented.
 In New York City, a number of pro-Israel Jews gathered to show their support for Israel.
-While in Baltimore a pro-Israel rally, organized by the Baltimore Zionist District sough to raise awareness of what supporters called an act of self-defense by Israel against Hamas.
+While in Baltimore a pro-Israel rally, organized by the Baltimore Zionist District, sought to raise awareness of what supporters called an act of self-defense by Israel against Hamas.
 As many as 600 people gathered on 6 June at the Torch of Friendship in downtown Miami's Bayfront Park.
 North Miami Beach City Council member Frantz Pierre led the crowd in a chant of "Peace, peace, peace".
 Jewish and Christian religious leaders were present.
 Mohammad S. Shakir, a Muslim and director of the Asian American Advisory Board in the Miami-Dade County Office of Community Advocacy, made a speech.

 On 2 June, in London the Zionist Federation of Great Britain and Ireland organized a pro-Israel rally in front of Israeli embassy.
 On 4 June, a demonstration was held in Vienna.
-On 6 June an event in support Israel in Paris was cancelled due to threats from pro-Palestinian groups.
+On 6 June an event in support of Israel in Paris was cancelled due to threats from pro-Palestinian groups.
 On 6 June, a rally was held in Brussels.

-The National Union of Israeli Students planned to send a Kurdish Freedom Flotilla.
+The National Union of Israeli Students planned to send a Kurdish freedom flotilla.
 According to Boaz Torporovsky, President of the Student Union, the plan is to send a flotilla of ships "to deliver much-needed humanitarian assistance to the Kurds of Turkey".

 Israeli Arab members of the Knesset, Israel's parliament, received numerous death threats after the incident.
 A bus driver hired by the Israeli military to transport soldiers put up a sign on the bus saying: "Shayetet 13, shame on you.
 Why did you kill so few?"